khornberg/bible.math.js/README.md

 ## Usage

-Include `bible.math.js` in your project.
-This is the only file from this repo you need.
+Include `bible.math.min.js` in your project found in the `/dist`.

-You **must** have `bible.js` included in your project as well.
-The latest versions are available from [bib.ly](https://github.com/johndyer/bibly).

-Using `bible.parseReference` (in `bible.reference.js`) to get a reference object is the easist way.
-You can, however, create an object as defined below and use it.
+Use `bible.parseReference` to get a reference object.
+You can, however, manually create a reference object as defined below and use it.

 ```
-var ref = bible.parseReference('Romans 1:2");
+var ref = bible.parseReference('Romans 1:2');
-bible.add(ref, 10); //returns reference to Romans 1:12
+bible.add(ref, 10); // changes reference object to Romans 1:12
+ref.toString(); // Romans 1:12
 ```

+For those with Bower: `bower install bible.math --save`

 ### Methods
 All references use the [bible.Reference object](#bible.reference-object) format.

 #### Add
-`bible.add(reference, verses) // returns a new reference`
+`bible.add(reference, verses) // changes reference to new value`

 Example:
 Add 10 verses to 1 John 5:20